 Display to header level

-When a document needs to be reviewed, edited and approved by more than one person, good document management and control practices help prevent time-consuming missteps and confusion for all the parties involved.
+When a real estate transaction document needs to be reviewed, edited, or approved by more than one person, good document management and control practices help prevent time-consuming missteps and confusion for all the parties involved.

-Set an initial conference call for project participants to agree upon a schedule and allocation of responsibilities for drafting, editing, reviewing, and approving documents; and expectations regarding the process as outlined below.
+Set an initial meeting for project participants to agree upon a schedule; an allocation of responsibilities for drafting, editing, reviewing, and approving documents; and expectations regarding the process as outlined below.

 Reach agreement among all project participants, and their counsel, as to a reasonable time when final drafts for final approval must be delivered in order to achieve closing on the scheduled or desired closing date.
 Work back from that date to allow sufficient time for an interim round of draft review and work back from that date to set a firm date when the first draft must be circulated for review and comment.
 Include that information on the closing checklist.

 Reach agreement as to who will be on the circulation list for each document (both reviewers and their counsel).
 Different closing documents may have different circulation lists.
 Some reviewers (such as funders) may not want to be on the circulation list for the initial draft, may want a staff reviewer added to the circulation list for the interim draft, and want counsel included for the final draft.

 For each document, set a goal of circulating no more than two drafts before the final (last look) draft that will become the execution document at closing.
 This three-draft rule is perfectly feasible if everyone conforms to the parameters described below.